 Any history of child abuse or spousal abuse in the home

 Each party’s willingness to place their child’s needs above their own

 Some couples will seek a shared parenting plan, which was formerly known as a joint custody arrangement.
 Under this type of parenting plan, each parent spends significant amounts of time with the child.
 This arrangement works best when the parents live relatively close to each other.

-If you are seeking guidance from a good child support lawyer/attorney in the Colorado Springs area, look no further.
+If you are seeking guidance from good child support professionals in the Colorado Springs area, look no further.
 Call Marrison Family Law today, at (719) 577-9292.
 We will answer your child custody questions and help you determine your best course of action.
-There's absolutely no obligation and your consultation with our child custody lawyers/attorneys will be 100% confidential, so there's no risk.
 Get the advice you need to make the best choices for you and your family.